Brittany-Reid/nlp2testablecode/README.md

 ## Important Plugin Configuration Settings:

 Content Assist:
 To get the most out of the plugin, it is strongly recommended to add a content assist binding to trigger the NLP2Code task content assist window.
 You can do this by navigating to: Preferences->Java->Editor->Content Assist (Path may be different depending on Eclipse version) and adding a '?' symbol to the set of symbols that trigger content assist.
+It is also recommended that you turn off auto-insertion so that test suggestions can function correctly.

-NLP3Code addition: Turn off auto-insertion in Preferences->Java->Editor->Content Assist so test suggestion can function correctly.
+Required Libraries:

-Google Custom Search Engine (CSE):
+You will need to download Stanford CoreNLP (https://stanfordnlp.github.io/CoreNLP/) and extract the folder (stanford-corenlp-full-2018-10-05) into /libs.

-Currently, the plugin uses Google's Custom Search Engine API to collect StackOverflow forum threads.
-The free version of this API is limited to 100 requests a day (shared between all users of the plugin).
-It is recommended that you either sign up for and create your own Google Custom Search Engine to relax this hard limit.
-To add your Google CSE to the plugin, edit the appropriate "key" and "cx" variables in Searcher.java with your Google API key and your Google CSE ID.
+Stack Overflow Data:
-Full instructions on how to get your own Google CSE is in the "GoogleCSEInstructions.txt" file.
+NLP2TestableCode uses an offline database of SO posts, you will need to download the pre-filtered xml files from (link soon) and extract them into /data.

 ## How to use the plugin: